 Many scientific, medical, and technology experts back the use of LLLT in combating hair loss.
 Clinical studies suggest that LLLT encourages hair growth and triggers cellular activity.
 In addition, you can find the FDA-approved laser caps in the market for regrowing hair.
 With these caps, you can do your laser therapy treatment at home at your own convenience.
 Treatment time is only 30-minutes every other day!

-Low-level laser therapy has changed many lives over the years.
+Now that you are aware of everything you need to know about LLLT, you know it has changed many lives over the years.
 Different industries are exploring new ways to utilize this breakthrough technology, especially the hair loss industry.
 It is exciting to see the evolution of technology and how it can further benefit the lives of individuals every single day!